 Ketogenic diets are viewed as ideal for those looking to reduce excess body fat.
 After ketosis is reached, consistent and rapid weight loss can begin to occur until healthy body weight is achieved.

-The paleo diet largely consists of foods that closely replicate those consumed by our primitive hunter-gatherer ancestors during the Paleolithic era.
+The paleo diet, or sometimes called the "primal diet", largely consists of foods that closely replicate those consumed by our primitive hunter-gatherer ancestors during the Paleolithic era.
 This diet excludes processed foods, grains, legumes, dairy products, refined sugar.
 Sometimes salt, alcohol and coffee are also omitted or limited on this diet.

 The bulk of the paleo diet is whole food-based and comprised of grass-fed meat, poultry, seafood, eggs, vegetables, nuts, seeds, unrefined oils, certain root tubers like sweet potatoes, fruits (especially berries) and small amounts of honey.
 There is typically an emphasis on consuming a large portion of red meat, especially wild game varieties.